Gaurang-1402/viam-hc-sr04-module/README.md

 Update meta.json with your module information and Viam account details.

 ## Usage
 After uploading, the module can be added to your Viam robot configuration.
-It will periodically read temperature and humidity data from the DHT11 sensor and update the readings on the Viam platform.
+It will periodically read distance readings from the HC-SR04 sensor and update the readings on the Viam platform.